Yapur’s work, raw and striking, displays her textile mastery and ability to give life to expressive creations with the sole need of a thread.

 The Contemporary Art Modern Project presents… El Hilo de la Vida, a solo exhibition featuring the work of Argentinian-born artist Silvia Yapur.

-Because of community outpour for love of the exhibition, we've decided to extend the show until July 30th, so please click here to let us know when you'd like to come visit!
+Because of community outpour for love of the exhibition, we've decided to extend the show until July 30th.

 In ancient Greek mythology, it was believed that the Moirae sisters were the incarnations of destiny itself.
 Assigned to ensure that every creature in the world followed their intended natural role, they controlled the metaphorical “thread of life”—known in Spanish as “hilo de la vida”—of all beings from the moment they were born, to the day they died.